laravel/spark-docs/teams.md

         use CanJoinTeams;
     }

-If you are using user billing and want to limit the number of teams a given user can create while on a given plan, you can use the `maxTeams` method when defining the plan in your `SparkServiceProvider`:
+If your application uses user billing and you want to limit the number of teams a given user can create while on a given plan, you can use the `maxTeams` method when defining the plan in your `SparkServiceProvider`:

     Spark::plan('Pro', 'yearly-pro')
-        ->price(100);
+        ->price(100)
         ->yearly()
         ->maxTeams(5);

-<a name="team-billing"></a>
-## Team Billing

-Team billing allows your Spark applications to provide billing plans on a per-team basis, meaning users may subscribe to different billing plans for each team they own.
-For more information on configuring team billing, please refer to the [billing documentation](/docs/6.0/billing#configuring-team-billing-plans)

 <a name="team-events"></a>
 ## Team Events